 - The Nightosphere, a hellish world where Marceline's Eldritch Abomination father resides, is explicitly stated to thrive off chaos.
 Most of Marceline's dad's job (which also became Marceline's job when she briefly wore his evil amulet) involved ruling over their realm like an Obstructive Bureaucrat, dishing out pointless rules and cruel tricks on apathetic and confused demons.

 - This is what Equestria becomes under Discord's influence, he being the embodiment of strife and disharmony.
 Features include cotton candy clouds that rain chocolate, corn popping while still on the plant, and the rabbits that feed on the giant apples fed by the rain growing long deer legs.
 And that's just after the opening credits.
-Soon enough he's got day and night switching every few minutes, chunks of land flying around upside-down, the sky turning green and then purple, flying earth ponies, giant houses of cards, roads turning into soap...
-In the Season 5 finale, in one of the Bad Future alternate timelines, Discord has Equestria back under his rule, and has made Princess Celestia and Princess Luna into his personal clowns to torture for eternity in payback for their original defeat and imprisonment of him centuries prior.
+Soon enough he's got day and night switching every few minutes, chunks of land flying around upside-down, the sky turning green and then purple, flying earth ponies, giant houses of cards, roads turning into soap... in the Season 5 finale, in one of the Bad Future alternate timelines, Discord has Equestria still under his rule, and has made Princess Celestia and Princess Luna into his personal clowns to torture for eternity in payback for their original defeat and imprisonment of him centuries prior.